-In these last few months, we’ve done our best to help our clients understand the impacts of COVID-19 to their nonprofit organizations, and more importantly, the steps they can take to protect their future in this time of unprecedented uncertainty.
+In these last few months, we’ve done our best to help our clients understand the impacts of COVID-19 on their nonprofit organizations, and more importantly, the steps they can take to protect their future in this time of unprecedented uncertainty.
 Underpinning our explanation of things like Force Majeure, business interruption insurance, and small business loans under the CARES Act, is a fundamental legal concept that deserves more explanation: the contract.
-Nonprofit leaders are tasked with negotiating, drafting, and reviewing contracts spanning from simple releases to complex financing arrangements.
+Leaders are tasked with negotiating, drafting, and reviewing nonprofit contracts spanning from simple releases to complex financing arrangements.

 What is a contract and why does it matter?

 Quite simply, a contract is an agreement between two parties that can be enforced by a court.
 It involves an offer by one party to provide something of value to another party, followed by the other party’s acceptance of the offer and exchanging money or something else of value in consideration for the services or goods that are to be provided.
 An employment agreement is one example; a company offers a position and salary to a prospective employee.
 The employee accepts the offer and agrees to provide their services in exchange for the position and associated compensation from the company.
 Purchase orders, bills of sale, insurance policies, rental agreements, and mortgages are all some versions of a contract.